SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You're allowed to order food to PES, collect it at the main gate, bring it up to 13th floor and eat there.

+#### Cafe Down The Alley

+This used to be our regular post session chilling spot back in 2023, but the last times I'v Online tournaments